Hiking with Mountain Area Land Trust

 Pennsylvania Mountain Natural Area in Park County near Fairplay.

-bristlecone pines, stunning wildflowers, alpine researchers in the field, and
+See ancient bristlecone pines, stunning wildflowers, learn about scientific research from alpine researchers in the field and more!

 The Beaver Brook Watershed, near Evergreen, is beloved US Forest Service, Clear Creek County Open Space and MALT conserved land with outstanding scenic vistas and wildlife habitat.
 On the hike you will learn about the unique history of how the watershed was saved from development as well as the natural resources of the area.
-The hike will last about 2 hours and is roughly 3 miles in distance, with moderate slopes and frequent stops for learning about nature.
-The elevation at the trail head is around 8,800’ and this is the highest point on the trail.
+The out and back hike will last approximately 2 hours and is roughly 2.5 - 3.5 miles in distance, climbing 800ft on moderate slopes with frequent stops for learning about nature.
 People of all ages and abilities are welcome.

 Please call the MALT office to sign up so we know you will be joining us!
 Take Squaw Pass Road (HWY 66) west off Evergreen Parkway (HWY 74) out of Evergreen.
 Turn right on the second turn onto Old Squaw Pass Rd approximately 3.7 miles from Evergreen Parkway.
 Parking is available at trailhead.